Being Laid Off Feels Lousy

 When I recorded the 30-something videos for The Liftoff Program, I used my own voice.
 This despite the fact that I have been living with Parkinson’s Disease for over a decade now.
 One of the 60-or-so identified symptoms of Parkinson’s is talking too quietly, running out of breath at the end of the sentence, talking too fast, or not talking clearly.

 But I didn’t want to use some vaguely creepy AI voice, or an inauthentic professional narrator.
 I want you to get this guidance directly from someone who has been through it all.
-I tell my story (my seven layoffs) in the videos and I explain what I did that can make the whole layoff experience easier and shorter for you.
+I tell my story (my seven layoffs) in the videos and I explain what I did that can make the whole layoff experience easier and shorter for you, so that you can focus on getting a better opportunity.
 So I’m the narrator in the program materials, in all my imperfection.

 The slides are simplistic, no AI there,